apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 .................................

 Login to Rubyric.
 If course has yet to be created at Rubyric when logging in with lti, you will be redirected to create course form.
-If logging in with Haka choose to create new course.
-Creating a new course automatically creates also a course instance for the course.
-There can be several course instances at courses.
+When logging in with Haka, choose to create new course.
+Creating a new course automatically also creates a course instance for the course.
+There can be several course instances at a course.
 To create new course instance to existing course navigate to course by clicking its name on front page and choose create new course instance.
 Course instances have their separate assignments, reviewers and students.
 Course has the